Learn How to Deal with a Stalker and Keep Yourself Safe

 Cyberstalking is the use of information and communications technology, particularly the Internet, by an individual or group of individuals, to harass another individual, group of individuals, or organization.
-Stalkers love the internet because they can harass others and still remain anonymous.
+Creepy people love the internet because they can harass others and still remain anonymous.

 Cyberstalking behavior includes false accusations, monitoring, the transmission of threats, identity theft, damage to data or equipment, the solicitation of minors for sexual purposes, and gathering information for harassment purposes.
 The harassment must be such that a reasonable person, in possession of the same information, would regard it as sufficient to cause another reasonable person distress.